tkbrooks/twilio-app-2/README.md

 # Twilio App v0.0.1

+Unsurprisingly, I've noticed that the more my real phone number ends up online, the more spam calls and texts I get.
 The idea behind this app was to use a disposable phone number for ads that are posted online (e.g. Craigslist), and provide an easy way to respond to incoming messages to that disposable number.
-Unsurprisingly, I've noticed that the more my real phone number ends up online, the more spam calls and texts I get.

-I used Twilio to create the disposable phone number and added funds to my account to cover sent / received texts.
+I use Twilio to create the disposable phone number and added funds to my account to cover sent / received texts.

 This application must be run on a server when incoming texts to your Twilio number are expected.
 The application requires PostgreSQL to store conversations and messages and uses the 'twilio-app' database.
 The application also currently pulls information like your Twilio accountSid and authToken from a secrets.js file which must be created inside the server folder.
 Alternatively, you can use Node process.env environment variables to store this information.
 The structure of the secrets.js file is as follows: